123ishaTest/igt-docs/docs/introduction/introduction.md

 The idea is to copy some code seen here and apply it to your own project.
 You probably need to modify it a bit, especially if you don't use the exact same setup.

+I expect you to be familiar with web development, as well as TypeScript, as I won't take the time to explain these things.

 #### It is
 - A collection of useful scripts that will help you develop more quickly
 - Inspiration for how to implement features every game needs